 Secondary Middle/High School

 Texas state law requires that all incoming 7th grade students receive two additional immunizations, Tdap and meningitis.
 These immunizations can be given anytime after the age of 11.
-Once given, please provide a copy via email, by hand or by fax.
+Once given, please provide a copy via email or by hand.

 Tdap Vaccine information sheet (English) (Spanish)